 When unethical customers cancel their PayPal or credit card transaction immediately after buying items from you, they get an unwarranted refund.

 These customers don’t have a legitimate reason to initiate a cancellation or chargeback.
-Unfortunately, Paypal and many banks accept unwarranted chargebacks soon after the chargeback initiation.
+Unfortunately, Paypal and many banks often process this automatically soon after the chargeback initiation.

 Negative Feedback Threats